SkylaHila/flatbox-southpaw/README.md

 # Flatbox-southpaw: Rev5 Flatbox with mirrored case and rerouted PCB for left handed players!
+WIP!

+So far it seems like everything should work as redesigned but as a warning it may not be fully functional and it may not be aligned properly right now.
+Once the controller is completed I will update this repo to reflect if this project is good to be built or not.
+Build this at your own risk.
 This repository contains 3D-printable models, PCB design files and code needed to make an arcade controller that looks like this:

 ![Assembled Flatbox](hardware-rev5/images/flatbox.PNG)